wormingdead/EasyRecruit/README.md

 # Easy Recruit

+## Potentially Redundant

+This mod provides similar functionality to the wish, `beguile`.
+See https://wiki.cavesofqud.com/wiki/Wishes for more information.

+## Description

 Mod for the game [Caves of Qud](http://www.cavesofqud.com).
 Allows the player to recruit almost anyone, by implementing the wish:
 ```
 EasyRecruit [enable|disable]